logstash-plugins/logstash-filter-aggregate/README.md

          }
      }
 ```
-* The key point is that, each time aggregate plugin detects a new `country_name`, it pushes previous aggregate map as a new logstash event (with 'aggregated' tag), and then creates a new empty map for the next country
+* The key point is that each time aggregate plugin detects a new `country_name`, it pushes previous aggregate map as a new logstash event (with 'aggregated' tag), and then creates a new empty map for the next country
 * When 5s timeout comes, the last aggregate map is pushed as a new event
 * Finally, initial events (which are not aggregated) are dropped because useless